 Workers’ Compensation Law in Greensboro, North Carolina

-In North Carolina, workers’ compensation is a system of insurance that provides benefits to employees who are injured or become ill due to their job.
+In North Carolina, workers’ compensation is a statutory system that provides benefits to employees who are injured or become ill due to their job.
 Most employers must carry workers’ compensation insurance, which typically covers employees if they are injured on the job.

 When Should I Hire a Workers’ Comp Lawyer?